lightningdevkit/lightningdevkit.org/docs/blockchain_data/pre_filtered_blocks.md

 used to filter blocks prior to sending them to your node.

 For example, if your block source is an Electrum client, you can pass along this information to it.
-Or if you are making use of a BIP 157 client, you can check if a block contains relevant transactions before fetching it.
+Or, if you are making use of a BIP 157 client, you can check if a block contains relevant transactions before fetching it.

 So how does this work in practice? `ChainMonitor` is parameterized by an